What are confinement practices?

 For a Malaysian-Chinese mum, the confinement period lasts for a whole month from baby’s birth.
 Malay women usually observe a pantang period of 42 to 44 days.
 For a Malaysian-Indian mum, the confinement period varies between 30 and 40 days.

 Some mothers choose to extend their confinement period in certain situations to receive more help and care.
-For example, you might not have family living close by, or you are taking longer than expected to recover from a caesarean section.
+For example, you might not have family living close by, or you are taking longer than usual to recover from a caesarean section.

 Is it absolutely necessary to observe all confinement taboos and restrictions?